moonstar-x/moonstar-x/README.md

 I'm Christian, a software developer with a passion for programming from Quito, Ecuador.
 Currently working as a semi senior software developer at [Devsu](https://devsu.com) and a Computer Science Engineer by the [Universidad San Francisco de Quito](https://usfq.edu.ec).

+Currently learning about AI integration in software and Smart Contract development on the Ethereum network. 🔥

 ## :star: Let's Connect

 [![Discord](https://img.shields.io/badge/Join%20my%20Discord-5865f2?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/mhj3Zsv)